The Ultimate In Birding Tours

 Birdquest pioneered West Papua birding tours (the territory was then known as Irian Jaya) in Indonesia as far back as 1992.

 Accommodation & Road Transport: Standards of accommodation in West Papua have hugely improved in some areas.
 The hotels and lodges at Manokwari, Sorong and Waigeo are of a good or medium standard.
-In the Mokwam area in the Arfak Mountains, we will sleep in a simple village guesthouse at Mingre with basic washing and toilet facilities and also spend one or two nights camping at higher altitudes under simple ‘bush shelters’ (in both cases the best accommodations available in this remote area).
-Near Sorong, we will stay two nights in basic village accommodation at Malagufuk village and may have to sleep in just two large rooms together.
+In the Mokwam area in the Arfak Mountains, we will sleep in simple village guesthouses with basic washing and toilet facilities and also spend one or two nights staying at higher altitudes using camping mattresses and sleeping bags in one room in a wooden shack/house.
+Near Sorong, we will stay two nights in basic village accommodation at Malagufuk village and may have to sleep in just two large rooms.
 Road transport is by small coach or minibus/passenger van.
 Roads are rather poor and few and far between, but then we do not have to travel long distances on them.

-Walking: The walking effort during our West Papua’s Vogelkop & Raja Ampat Islands birding tours is mostly moderate grade (easy in only a few areas).
-In the Arfak Mountains, there will be some more demanding walking as some of the trails are steep in places.
+Walking: The walking effort during our West Papua’s Vogelkop & Raja Ampat Islands birding tours is mostly moderate grade (easy in some areas).
+In the Arfak Mountains, there will be some more demanding walking as some of the trails are steep and muddy in places.

 Climate: Unpredictable and dependent on local topography but at this season it should be mostly dry and often sunny.
 It is generally hot and humid in the lowlands and foothills.
 At high altitudes daytime temperatures are pleasant but it can get cool at night or when it rains.